Senior Project

 11th-12th grade

-Interested students have the privilege to audit a course to increase their knowledge by attending courses without receiving either a grade or credit.
+Interested Uni juniors and seniors have the privilege of auditing a Uni course, in which they can increase their knowledge by attending courses without receiving either a grade or credit.
 A student (auditor) who requests to audit a class must be in good standing and cannot be credit deficient.
 A student may audit courses for academic interest and exploration.
-Audit forms are available in the SSO office.
+Audit forms are available in the Student Services Office.

 • Only juniors and seniors may request to audit a course.
 The student (auditor) needs to meet the course prerequisites and grade level requirements.